Abu Dhabi might have a reputation as a luxurious and rich city, laden in gold leaf tea and fine pearls, but is it really an expensive city to visit?

 Get Your Guide offers some combination tickets that can help you save (we also love their cancellation policy and the fact you can keep all your ticket bookings on your phone).

-The cut-off age where you need to pay for a child’s ticket at different attractions varies between roughly 3 to 6 years.
-In our experience age restrictions are not strictly enforced – ie no forced providing photo ID!
+The cut-off age where you must pay for a child’s ticket at different attractions varies from roughly 3 to 6 years.
+In our experience, age restrictions are not strictly enforced – i.e. no forced providing photo ID!
 But what is strictly enforced is height restrictions.
 Some theme parks and water parks base their payment system on height rather than weight!

-At most attractions and restaurants, those 12-years and over are considered as adults.
+At most attractions and restaurants, those 12-years and over are considered as adults, well worth considering if you are budgeting a trip to Abu Dhabi with teens.

 We will leave you with one tip, research in advance, especially if you are visiting at a busy time of year.
 Booking in advance or finding discount offers can save you greatly in the long run, and make an otherwise expensive city quite affordable.